Giving early inheritance? Here’s what to think about first

 1. Remember there could be tax to pay

-You can give up to £3,000 a year tax-free, which is your ‘annual exemption’.
-If you haven’t used the £3,000 from the previous year, you can carry it forward one year, taking your annual exemption amount to £6,000.
-But the value of any gift you make over this amount could be added to the value of your estate after you die, meaning your loved ones could pay up to 40% IHT on the excess.
+However, when it comes to gifts, the tax works a little differently.
+You can gift up to £3,000 a year tax-free, which is your ‘annual exemption’.
+If you haven’t used the £3,000 from the previous year, you can carry it forward one year, taking your annual exemption to £6,000.

-How much tax they pay really depends on the amount of time that has passed between you giving the gift and your death.
-If you die within three years, the excess will be subject to 40% tax, but the rate of tax due goes down as more time passes.
+Any non-exempt gifts which take the value of your estate over the nil-rate band are taxed on a sliding scale known as ‘taper relief’.
+Meaning the rate of tax your loved ones will pay on the gift really depends on the amount of time that has passed between you giving the gift and your death.
+If you die within three years, the amount over the nil-rate band will be subject to 40% tax, but the rate of tax on the gift goes down as more time passes.
 And normally once seven years have passed, no inheritance tax will be due at all.

 2. Where are you going to take the money from?